vufind-org/vufind/GOVERNANCE.md

 December 12, 2022: Added ® symbol to VuFind® references; added paragraph on Conflict of Interest policy and non-voting PMC guests.

-August 18, 2023: Clarified/broadened language related to the VuFind® Tech Mailing List.
-Adjusted language about announcement of new committers.
-Clarified the fact that the OLF Secretary must be a PMC member.
+August 18, 2023: Added link to community support channels, instead of only mentioning the VuFind® Tech list.
+Expanded/updated language about procedure for notifying/announcing new committers.
+Clarified that the OLF Secretary must be a PMC member.
 Updated language about merging trivial pull requests to reflect GitHub policy.

 ## Acknowledgements